Extensions

 How to use

-• $context: display a DOM element context, can be its parent Angular component, a ngFor row, etc.
+• context display a DOM element context can be its parent Angular component a ngFor row and so on

-Little extra: you can get a preview of all these info in the Angular tab of your DevTools elements panel.
-Switching between elements will refresh the data immediately.
+You can get a preview of all this info in the Angular tab of your DevTools elements panel Switching between elements will refresh the data immediately

 Angular Gauntlets